wolfalders/wolfalders.github.io/_pages/about.md

 I am a Marie-Skłodowska Curie (MSCA) postdoctoral fellow at the McDonald Institute for Archaeological Research at Cambridge University (commencing January 2026).
 I just finished [lecturing](https://ioa.ucla.edu/people/wolfgang-alders) at the UCLA Cotsen Institute of Archaeology.
 I earned my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.

-My research has been funded by the US National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Horizon Europe, Universitas 21, the American Philosophical Society, and the US National Endowment for the Humanities.
+My research has been funded by the US National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, Horizon Europe, The African Research Universities Alliance, the American Philosophical Society, and the US National Endowment for the Humanities.

 ![PanganiCeramics](PanganiServingBowl.jpeg)
 Medieval serving bowl from an archaeological site on the Pangani River in coastal Tanzania.